 MHBE's role in promoting equity at the point of care will likely be a supportive one, as equity and implicit bias are the subject of new state legislation and action by other state agencies.
 MIA is integrating cultural competency into network adequacy regulations; MHBE should support and follow the progress of these regulatory updates in case action is necessary.
 Additionally, care providers are newly required to take one implicit bias training to renew their licensure or certification through the state occupations boards.
 The Office of Minority Health and Health Disparities is newly required to cultivate a list of implicit bias trainings that they certify for use in compliance with new provider licensing and certification requirements.
-MHBE should stay engaged with these activities to ensure that the pathway to care after health insurance enrollment is equitable and continue to explore what MHC carriers are doing to combat implicit bias and advance equity.
+Health insurance enrollment is equitable and continue to explore what MHC carriers are doing to combat implicit bias and advance equity.